Douglas College > Programs & Courses > Faculties > Science and Technology > Engineering

 If you are interested in pursuing an engineering degree at another institution, the Engineering Foundations Certificate provides essential first-year academic courses and is fully-transferable to SFU, UBC and UVic’s Engineering Degree programs, as well as UBC’s Wood Products Processing Degree program.
 The Fabrication Technologies Certificate, as well as the second year of the diploma program, provides hands-on applied training in the fabrication lab.
 You’ll pick up plenty of new skills, including learning how to spot weld, constructing robots, fabricating water jets and even building your own Raspberry Pi.

-Find out more by clicking on the links to the right or email the program coordinator: firstname.lastname@example.org.
+Find out more by clicking on the links to the right, viewing the Engineering Curriculum or email the program coordinator: firstname.lastname@example.org.
+V.